Major Dundee: Restored version

 Available as extras on the DVD are an unfinished knife-fight scene between Potts and Gomez in a Mexican village, a longer version of Teresa and Dundee's interlude at the lake, and several silent outtakes – including a master shot that would have opened the massacre scene at the beginning of the film, showing Lt.
 Brannin and his men riding past a sheep farmer to the Rostes Ranch.

 A new score was composed by Christopher Caliendo for the restored version.
 This score was composed and recorded with a small studio orchestra to authentically sound the way director Peckinpah might have approved it had he been alive at the time of the film's restoration, and the way the music might have been done in its original 1965 release as opposed to today's larger orchestra-type scores.
 The new score is regarded by some critics as being better than the original, which was disliked by film experts and featured the title song performed by the Mitch Miller Sing-a-Long Gang, though many concede the new music is far from perfect; for example, criticism arose of Caliendo's decision to leave unscored several sequences which did have music in the original version.

+In 2022, Arrow Video released a Blu-ray of the film based on a 4K scan by Sony Pictures.
+It features both original and new scores as well as several audio commentaries, interviews, and supplements, including a feature-length documentary on the making of the film, entitled "Passion & Poetry: The Dundee Odyssey."

 Reception

+Initial critical response

 Although modern reappraisals of the film are generally positive, the reviews for its 1965 theatrical release were negative, though they did acknowledge the film's potential.
 In his review in The New York Times, Eugene Archer wrote that the film had "an interesting cast, a superior visual texture, unexpected bits of character revelation, and a choppy continuity that finally negates its impact."
 He praised Peckinpah for "seeking a fresh approach to the Western" and acknowledged that the director "displays a fine eye for panoramic vistas."
 Archer concludes:

 Besides Mr. Heston's strong playing, there is good work by Jim Hutton, Mario Adorf and Michael Anderson Jr. as assorted troopers.
 Action abounds, and the pace is lively.
 The outdoor vistas are better than the intimate scenes, which are frequently marred by clumsy background processes, but Mr. Peckinpah does have an eye.
 He has a lot to learn, but his education should be worth paying for.